statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 In Ninja-Nitro, funds are always tracked externally.
 This is possible since (up to hash collisions) each channel now has a unique Ethereum address.
 Funds are therefore always paid _out_ of a `Proxy` contract after a `transfer` or `claim`.
 There is therefore no such thing as an internal destination in Ninja-Nitro.
 Everything is external.

-To maintain compatibility with the off-chain code we already have for Mono-Nitro, the Ninja-Nitro implementation should convert destinations to addresses in the following way:
+To maintain compatibility with the off-chain code we already have for Mono-Nitro, the Ninja-Nitro implementation converts destinations to addresses in the following way:

 - if the destination is a padded Ethereum address, slice off the Ethereum address and use that
 - if the destination is not a padded Ethereum address, compute the create2 address of that channel and use that

-> TODO it does not currently do this and our test suite is not adequate enough to tell us!

 > A future optimization might be to do away with the 32 byte destination concept altogether.
 Destinations would then always be Ethereum addresses, and trying to allocate funds to a 32 byte destination would raise an exception.